 Disclaimer the first I have not personally leapt through the full array of traditional publishing hoops.
 I've submitted a few places, been rejected by (almost) all of them, but never really turned that into an impressive cover letter or tried to push toward the next stage of traditional publication.
-And while I have a little more experience with electronic media (obviously) I am not exactly a household name or making "hecka scrill" at this blogging thing either.
-My choice to go through digital publishing is still in its proto-stage.
+And while I have a little more experience with electronic media (obviously) I only pay about 75% of my bills with writing right now.
+My decision to go strictly through non-traditional publishing is still in its proto-stage.

 However, one of the spectacular side effects of a good reading comprehension is the ability to dig through what dozens of people have said about a subject, and get a pretty good idea about it.
-This works less well with stellar physics and understanding what the hell a Higgs Boson is, but really well with things like the publishing world.
-But if you're the type to say "What the hell does he know?" if I haven't personally experienced something, I understand.
+This works less well with stellar physics and understanding what the hell a Higgs Boson is, but spectacularly well when it comes to things like parsing the publishing world.
+Then again, if you're the type to say "What the hell does he know?" if I haven't personally experienced something, I understand.
 (Most well-read people seem to have a pretty good sense that this is bullshit.)

 Disclaimer the second Pretty much anything I say is probably wrong.
 Not WRONG wrong, mind you, but possibly not fully up to date or completely encompassing--especially if you read this months or years after I wrote it.
-The publishing industry is experiencing massive tectonic upheaval on par with the music industry about twelve years ago.
-Some publishing houses are making the transition, and others are having more trouble than a toilet full of snakes.
+(ETA- I'm updating it in September 2017 with the best of my knowledge.)
+The publishing industry is experiencing massive tectonic upheaval on par with the music industry about thirteen years ago.
+Some publishing houses are making the transition, and others are having more trouble than a toilet full of vipers.
 New tech changes the game almost monthly.
 Trending lines have not stabilized yet.
 Stuff changes fast!

-Disclaimer the third Digital publishing is starting to become a pretty wide umbrella that covers everything "non-traditional."
+Disclaimer the third Digital publishing is a bit of metonymy.
+It is starting to become a pretty wide umbrella that covers everything "non-traditional."
 Blogging, self publishing, e-publishing, print-on-demand, a ton of other non gatekeeper models, as well as things like apps, and password web sites are basically called "digital" even though they may end up involving a paper book.
-An article trying to break down the different forms of digital publishing would be way outside my expertise, the internet attention span, and the fun factor here at Writing About Writing, so I'm going to tackle the question at the broadest level only.
+An article trying to break down ALL the different forms of digital publishing would be way outside my expertise, the internet attention span, and the fun factor here at Writing About Writing, so I'm going to tackle the question at the broadest level only.

 Lastly, most traditional publishing involves digital publishing, and many of the the things called digital involve physical books (like self-publishing or "print on demand") so the real difference here is between publisher-backed and independent.